 Tips for getting your apps approved

-Once your apps have been approved, they will automatically be posted for sale.
+Once your apps are approved, they will automatically be posted for sale.
 You can opt out of this automatic posting during the application submission process, but you need to do so before you submit your apps for review.
-You will receive email notifications from the BlackBerry World vendor portal administrator when your releases and applications have been approved.
+You will receive email notifications from the administrator of the BlackBerry World vendor portal when your releases and applications are approved.

 New apps can take 12 to 24 hours to appear on the BlackBerry World web store and device client.
-Once your application has been submitted for review, only the metadata (icons, screenshots, description, and so on) can be changed directly within the BlackBerry World vendor portal.
-Any metadata changes submitted after your application has been published can take up to 12 hours to appear on the web store and device client.
+Once your application is submitted for review, you can change only the metadata (icons, screenshots, description, and so on) in the vendor portal.
+Any metadata changes submitted after your application is published can take up to 12 hours to appear on the web store and device client.

 You cannot modify anything except for supported devices in a release that has been uploaded for review.
-To request your release(s) be removed from the review queue to enable for modifications, email email@example.com.
+To request your release(s) be removed from the review queue to enable for modifications, fill out the vendor support form

-- All your.bar files (for BlackBerry 10 OS and later) or .cod files (for BlackBerry OS 7 and earlier) are included in your release bundle.
+- Include all your.bar files (for BlackBerry 10 OS and later) or .cod files (for BlackBerry OS 7 and earlier) in your release bundle.

-- If your application contains user-generated content (for example, chat with another user or upload a photo), the User-Generated Safeguards form is completed.
+- Complete the User-Generated Safeguards form if your application contains user-generated content (for example, chat with another user or upload a photo).

-- Your application, name, description or screenshot/icon images do not mention competitors or competing products.
+- Check that your application, name, description and screenshot/icon images do not name competitors or competing products.

-- The BlackBerry brand and trademark are used appropriately, as outlined in the Public Guidelines for Use of RIM Trademarks.
+- The BlackBerry brand and trademark are used appropriately, as outlined in the Public Guidelines for Use of BlackBerry Trademarks.

-- If you have obtained written authorization or license from RIM, you may use BlackBerry branding (BlackBerry PlayBook, RIM) within your application.
+- If you have written authorization or license from BlackBerry, you may use BlackBerry branding (BlackBerry PlayBook, BlackBerry) in your application.

 - Player for YouTube